Addy-1998/Bip_DTG/docs/index.md

 Our model outperforms state-of-the-art methods on both accuracy and mean average precision (mAP) on the [METEOR Dataset](https://gamma.umd.edu/researchdirections/autonomousdriving/meteor/) and the [INTERACTION Dataset](https://interaction-dataset.com/).

 ![Results Table](images/Capture.PNG)
+## License
+Distributed under the MIT License.
+See `LICENSE` for more information.

+## Acknowledgements
+- This research was partially funded by the UKRI EPSRC project ATRACT (EP/X028631/1): A Trustworthy Robotic Autonomous System for Casualty Triage.